Opening Doors - Station Internship Program

 A: Absolutely!
 We're seeking a diverse mix of station sizes and markets.
 Small stations often provide incredible hands-on learning opportunities.

-Q: What if we're not in a major metropolitan area?
+Q: What if we're not in a major metropolitan area or one of the listed preferred locations?

 A: Rural and smaller market stations are encouraged to apply.
 You may need to provide a detailed housing assistance plan, but many students are open to different geographic experiences.